Buckwheat: Gluten-free

 As buckwheat contains no gluten, it may be eaten by people with gluten-related disorders, such as celiac disease, non-celiac gluten sensitivity or dermatitis herpetiformis.
 Nevertheless, buckwheat products may have gluten contamination.

 Potential adverse effects

 Cases of severe allergic reactions to buckwheat and buckwheat-containing products have been reported.
 Buckwheat contains fluorescent phototoxic fagopyrins.
-Seeds, flour, and teas are generally safe when consumed in normal amounts, but fagopyrism can appear in people with diets based on high consumption of buckwheat sprouts, and particularly flowers or fagopyrin-rich buckwheat extracts.
-Symptoms of fagopyrism in humans may include skin inflammation in sunlight-exposed areas, cold sensitivity, and tingling or numbness in the hands.
+These can cause fagopyrism in people with diets based on high consumption of buckwheat sprouts, and particularly flowers or fagopyrin-rich buckwheat extracts.
+Symptoms of fagopyrism in humans include skin inflammation in sunlight-exposed areas, cold sensitivity, and tingling or numbness in the hands.
+Dogs can develop keratoconjunctivitis sicca (KCS), a form of dry eye which can lead to blindness if untreated.
+In the U.S., the presence of buckwheat in cereal grain is considered an economic threat, since many people in the Asian markets are allergic to it.
+Grain elevators hence have a zero tolerance policy, and contaminated loads of grain are summarily rejected.
+Buckwheat allergy is especially common in Japan, where it is the fourth most frequent cause of food-related anaphylaxis.